pegasus-isi/pegasus/doc/sphinx/manpages/pegasus-db-admin.rst

 **update [-a] [-V] DATABASE_URL**
    Updates the database to the latest or a given Pegasus version provided with the **-V** or **--version** option.
-If a database already exists, it will create a backup (SQLite only) of the current database in the database folder as a 3-digit integer (e.g., workflow.db.000).
+If a database already exists, it will create a backup of the current database in the database folder.
 The **-a** or **--all** option will also update databases from completed workflows in the MASTER database.

 **downgrade [-a] [-V] DATABASE_URL**
    Downgrades the database to the previous or a given Pegasus version provided with the **-V** or **--version** option.
-If a database already exists, it will create a backup (SQLite only) of the current database in the database folder as a 3-digit integer (e.g., workflow.db.000).
+If a database already exists, it will create a backup of the current database in the database folder.
 The **-a** or **--all** option will also downgrade databases from completed workflows in the MASTER database.

 **check [-V] [-e] DATABASE_URL**
-   Verifies if the database is updated to the latest or a given Pegasus version provided with the **-V** or **--version** option.
+   Verifies whether the database is updated to the latest or a given Pegasus version provided with the **-V** or **--version** option.

 **version [-V] [-e] DATABASE_URL**